Esri/calcite-app-components/src/components/calcite-block-section/readme.md

 # calcite-block-section

 The `calcite-block-section` component is a child element of `calcite-block`.
-Sections can have thier own header and content be toggled open and closed.
+Sections can have their own header and content be toggled open and closed.

 <!-- Auto Generated Below -->